vmware/terraform-provider-avi/website/docs/r/avi_albservicesjob.html.markdown

 The following arguments are supported:

 * `command` - (Required) The command to be triggered by the albservicesjob.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - (Required) The name of the albservicesjob.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `end_time` - (Optional) The time at which the albservicesjob is ended.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `pulse_job_id` - (Optional) A unique identifier for this job entry on the pulse portal.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `start_time` - (Optional) The time at which the albservicesjob is started.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `status` - (Optional) The status of the albservicesjob.
 Enum options - UNDETERMINED, PENDING, IN_PROGRESS, COMPLETED, FAILED.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) The unique identifier of the tenant to which this albservicesjob belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.

 ### Timeouts